kikupiku/to-do-list/README.md

 This is part of the Odin Project Javascript curriculum.

-The excercise focuses on creating, exporting, and importing modules, and manipulating DOM with javascript with only the bare minimum of HTML code needed.
+The excercise aims at practicing modules, factory functions, SOLID rules, and other aspects of Object Oriented Programming.